The Complete Guide To Teach English in Mexico [Updated for 2023]

 You can easily sign up for a TEFL certificate course in Mexico before launching your teaching career.
 They are normally a month long and cover the skills you’ll need to be successful in any classroom setting.
 Expat website, Go Abroad, has a comprehensive list of TEFL courses in Mexico.

-Additionally, the International TEFL Academy also offers a four-week training course in Guadalajara, Mexico, that provide hands-on experience in the classroom.
+Additionally, the International TEFL Academy also offers a four-week training course in Guadalajara, Mexico, that provides a hands-on experience in the classroom.
 The program is internationally recognized and accredited by Training Qualifications UK (TQUK), which is recognized by the British Government.

 If that doesn’t fit your schedule, try getting certified online instead.
 We’ve even got a guide on how to get an online TEFL certificate to help you get started.

-To get a work visa you generally need to have an employer or potential employer sponsor you.
+To obtain a Mexican work visa you generally need to have an employer or potential employer sponsor you.
 While that may sound like a pretty big obstacle, the process of getting a work visa isn’t typically as hard as it sounds.

 Specific visa requirements can be different depending on your home country.
 Your sponsor may be able to help you with preparation, and you can also check with your local Mexican consulate at home for application and document requirements.